amirulshafiq98/mochi_icecream/README.md

-# Mochi Sensory Analysis and Formulation Optimization
+# Mochi Sensory Analysis and Formulation Optimisation

 ## Project Background

 Understanding the sensory properties of food products is crucial in food science and consumer research.
-This sensory evaluation analyzes 5 formulations of Mochi Ice-Cream, each rated by 21 untrained individuals using a 9-point Likert scale (1 = strongly dislike, 9 = strongly like) across several sensory attributes.
+This sensory evaluation analyses 5 formulations of Mochi Ice-Cream, each rated by 21 untrained individuals using a 9-point Likert scale (1 = strongly dislike, 9 = strongly like) across several sensory attributes.

 The objective is to identify the most preferred formulation for upscaling by analysing its sensory profile and acceptability.
 To achieve this, Principal Component Analysis (PCA) and K-Means Clustering are used to segment consumer preferences and highlight which formulations align with key sensory traits.
 This approach also reveals which attributes were most valued by the panel, informing potential areas for formulation improvement.